The Global HIV/AIDS Epidemic

-- Young people, ages 15-24, account for approximately 35% of new HIV infections.2 In sub-Saharan Africa, young women 15-24 account for 25% of all new HIV infections among adults, even though they represent only 17% of the adult population.
+- Young people, ages 15-24, account for approximately a third of new HIV infections.2 In sub-Saharan Africa, young women 15-24 account for 25% of all new HIV infections among adults, even though they represent only 17% of the adult population.

 - Globally, there were 1.8 million children living with HIV, 110,000 AIDS-related deaths, and 150,000 new infections among children in 2015.
 Since 2001, new HIV infections among children have declined by more than 70%.